binaryphile/dctk/README.md

     usage: rush <command> [<args>]

-    Some useful dctk commands are:
+    Some useful rush commands are:
        commands               List all rush commands
        who                    Check who's logged in